5 from 1 vote

 This Post May Contain Affiliate Links.
 Please Read My Disclosure

-If you’re looking for a fresh, flavorful appetizer or side dish that’s as elegant as it is easy, these Cream Cheese and Artichoke Stuffed Tomatoes are just the thing.
+If you’re looking for a fresh, flavorful, easy appetizer that’s as elegant as it is easy, these Cream Cheese and Artichoke Stuffed Tomatoes are just the thing.
 Juicy ripe tomatoes are filled with a creamy, savory blend of cream cheese, artichokes, garlic, and herbs.
-Perfect for any spring or summer occasion!
+Perfect for any occasion!

-Cream Cheese and Artichoke Stuffed Tomatoes with one being lifted by decorative server.
+Cream Cheese and Artichoke Stuffed Tomatoes garnished with fresh basil leaves.

 Planning a summer party or celebration?
 Cream Cheese and Artichoke Stuffed Tomatoes is a light, summery appetizer your guests will love!
 You’ll love it because it’s easy, impressive. and has a professionally catered flair!